Condorcet Markets: Preliminaries

 \paragraph{Equilibria} For each of the above models of utility we will work with the notion of equilibrium known as competitive equilibrium \cite{pennock_thesis}.
 This equilibrium assumes that agents optimize the choice of their investment strategy $s_i$ under the balancing assumption of Equation \eqref{eq:balance}, while not considering the effect of their choice on the price (they behave as `price takers').

-\begin{definition}[Competitive equilibrium] Given a belief profile $\b$, an investment profile $\s$ is in competitive equlibrium with respect to price $p$ if and only if: \begin{enumerate} \item Equation \eqref{eq:balance} holds, that is, $p = p(\s)$; \item for all $i\in N$, if $i$ is a $t$-trader in $\s$ then $s^t_i \in \argmax_{x \in [0,1]} U_i^t(p^t,x)$, for $t \in \set{A,B}$. \end{enumerate} \end{definition} So, when the investment profile $\s$ is in equilibrium with respect to price $p$, no agent would like to purchase more securities of any type when the price of $A$-securities is $p$.
-If $\s$ is in equilibrium with respect to $p(\s)$ we say that $\s$ is an equilibrium.
-If equilibria always exist and are all such with respect to one unique price, then such price can be interpreted as the market's belief that the state of the world is $A$, given the agents' underlying beliefs $\b$.
-We can therefore view a market as a belief merger $F^\w: [0,1]^n \to [0,1]$ mapping belief profiles to the equilibrium price.
+\begin{definition}[Competitive equilibrium] Given a belief profile $\b$, an investment profile $\s$ is in competitive equlibrium for price $p^\star$ if and only if: \begin{enumerate} \item Equation \eqref{eq:balance} holds, that is, $p^\star = p(\s)$, \item for all $i\in N$, if $i$ is a $t$-trader in $\s$, then $s^t_i \in \argmax_{x \in [0,1]} U_i^t(p^t,x)$, for $t \in \set{A,B}$. \end{enumerate} \end{definition} So, when the investment profile $\s$ is in equilibrium with respect to the $A$-securities $p^\star$, no agent would like to purchase more securities of any type given their beliefs.
+If $\s$ is in equilibrium for price $p(\s)$, then we say that $\s$ is an {\em equilibrium}.
+If equilibria always exist, and are such for one same price, then the equilibrium price can be interpreted as the market's belief that the state of the world is $A$, given the agents' underlying beliefs $\b$.
+We can therefore view a market as a belief merger $F^\w: [0,1]^n \to [0,1]$, mapping beliefs to the equilibrium price.

 \begin{remark}[Null price] Under equation \eqref{eq:balance} a price $p = 0$ (respectively, $p=1$) implies that there are no $A$-traders (respectively, no $B$-traders).
 In such cases Equations \eqref{eq:clearing}, \eqref{eq:nu} (Naive utility) and \eqref{eq:kelly} (Kelly utility) would be formally undefined.
 Such situations, however, cannot occur in equilibrium because as $p$ approaches $0$ (respectively, $1$), the utility for $s^A_i > 0$ (respectively, $s^B_i>0$) approaches $\infty$ under both utility models.
 No investment profile can therefore be in equilibrium with respect to prices $p=0$ or $p=1$. \end{remark}